jlengstorf/lengstorf.com/content/blog/cost-of-living-remotely.md

 **But it turns out there's a much easier way to cut your expenses by 10% or more: *start traveling the world*.**

+---

+**UPDATE:** Based on the information in this post, I've built a housing cost comparison tool.
+You can now enter your own expenses and see how much you could save on housing by traveling full-time: [**Compare your cost of living to the cost of long-term travel.**]({{< ref "cost-of-living.md" >}})

+---

 {{< caption src="/images/save-money-world-travel.jpg"
             align="aligncenter"
             alt="save money by traveling the world" >}}